radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/audit-rules/02-advanced-concepts.md

 - **repository** : Reports on the repository rules
 - **usage** : Reports on the usage rules

 To create a new report, the easiest approach is to start from an existing report by carrying out a copy/paste of a report file.
-Please refer to the Guide to the report editor for more information about creating reports in Brainwave Identity GRC.
+Please refer to the Guide to the report editor for more information about creating reports in Identity Analytics.

 ![Rule file tree](./images/rule-file-explorer-list.png "Rule file tree")